jstachio/jstachio/README.md

 * **[Current released JStachio doc](https://jstach.io/doc/jstachio/current/apidocs)**

 The doc is also on javadoc.io but is not aggregated like the above.
-The javadoc is the preferred documentation and the rest of this readme is mainly for ~~propaganda~~ marketing purposes.
+The aggregated javadoc is the preferred documentation and the rest of this readme is mainly for ~~propaganda~~ marketing purposes.

 For previous releases: